djhepker/java-q-learning/README.md

 10.   agentObject.setRho(yourCustomReward)
 11.    agentObject.learn(stateKeyPrime, actionInt)
 12. Repeat [1,11] until Episode is finished
-13. Agent.finalizeQTableUpdate()
+13. Agent.pushQTableUpdate()
+14. Agent.closeDataBase()

 Definitions:
 * STATE: A programmer-coded String value that is given to Agent to identify its learned values
 * ACTION: Moving pieces when it is Agent's turn
 * REWARD: Positive, Negative, & Neutral
 * EPISODE: An episode is a single training session for Agent.
-Ends when finalizeQTableUpdate() is called
+Ends when closeDatabase() is called
 * Q-VALUE: Metrics used to evaluate actions at specific states
 * MODEL: Q(S,a,S') ─► Model "Q" is action "a" given state "S" results in "S'"<br>└► P(S'|S,a) = Probability of reaching a state "S'" if action "a" is taken in state "S"
 * "A" is the set of all possible actions